irchelp/irchelp.github.io/clients/mobile/android/index.md

 ## Using Linux IRC clients on Android

-As Android is Linux-based under the hood, it's possible to run some IRC clients for a Linux terminal directly on an android device, using a terminal emulator application to interact with them via the shell.
+As Android is Linux-based under the hood, it's possible to run some IRC clients for a Linux terminal directly on an Android device, using a terminal emulator application to interact with them via the shell.
 Depending on the device, you may be able to do this without root, but it will always work on a rooted device.

 ## Using Linux/Unix IRC clients via SSH